 - Explain a past confrontation that could have been handled better

 - Outline a plan and expected outcome for one upcoming confrontation

 Rowell and Marks believe these steps delivered significant buy-in throughout the division—and actual results validate their beliefs.

 Early indicators showed the immediate effectiveness of the training program—retention at the branches of those who attended the first two courses was significantly better than retention in the rest of the division.

 After all targeted employees had completed the program, it was clear the division had succeeded in reversing the negative trend.
 In the first year after the training, turnover decreased significantly over the previous year—ultimately, the division saw an 8 percent decrease in turnover rate from the average of the combined rates for the previous five years.

 In addition to the obvious quantitative impact, Marks is aware of at least three very personal accounts of careers that were dramatically restored and relaunched.
-“Longstanding communication problems were surfaced and neutralized as a direct result of Crucial Confrontations,” says Marks.
+“Longstanding communication problems were surfaced and neutralized as a direct result of Crucial Accountability,” says Marks.